Anthropology, Associate in Arts for Transfer

 - Complete a minimum of 60 CSU-transferable semester units including both of the following:

-- Certified completion of the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education – Breadth (CSU GE-Breadth) requirements.
+- Certified completion of the California General Education Transfer Curriculum (Cal-GETC).

 - Obtain a minimum grade point average (GPA) of 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
 Please consult with a counselor for more information.

 - Obtain a grade of “C” or better or “P” in all courses required in the major.
-Even though a "pass-no-pass" is allowed (Title 5 § 55063), it is highly recommended that students complete their major courses with a letter grade.
+Even though a "pass-no-pass" is allowed, it is highly recommended that students complete their major courses with a letter grade.

-- Complete residency requirements.
-For students in the Ventura County Community College District, a minimum of 12 semester units must be completed in residence within the district.
+- Complete a minimum of 12 semester units in residence within the Ventura County Community College District.

 Students transferring to a CSU campus that accepts the Anthropology AA-T will be required to complete no more than 60 units after transfer to earn a bachelor’s degree (unless the major is a designated “high-unit” major at a particular campus).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.